10 Plants That Repel Mosquitos in Your Yard & Indoors

 The way that citronella works is by strongly covering up the smells and things that attract mosquitos, so it doesn’t necessarily chase them away, but it stops them from coming around in the first place.

-This is why you’ll often find citronella as an ingredient in outdoor candles and other products for keeping insects and mosquitos away.
+This is why you’ll often find citronella as an ingredient in outdoor types of candles and other products for keeping insects and mosquitos away.
 If you’ve ever used a citronella candle, then you probably know how well they can work.

 Growing your own citronella is a worthwhile pursuit because it’s a lot less expensive than buying it, and you can make stronger concentrates of it.
 You can grow it, turn it into an essential oil to use in an oil diffuser, put it into a spray bottle, make your own candles with it, and many other ways to use citronella for repelling mosquitos.